Whidbey Island

-According to the 2000 census, Whidbey Island was home to 67,000 residents with an estimated 29,000 of those living in rural locations.
-This increased slightly to 69,480 residents as of the 2010 census.
+As of the 2020 U.S. census, Whidbey Island has 69,501 total residents.
+The majority live in the center of the island, which includes its most populous city, Oak Harbor.

 Whidbey Island is approximately 37 mi from north to south, and 1.5 to 10 mi wide, with a total land area of 168.67 sqmi, making it the 40th largest island in the United States.
 It is ranked as the fourth longest and fourth largest island in the contiguous United States, behind Long Island, New York; Padre Island, Texas (the world's longest barrier island); and Isle Royale, Michigan.
 In the state of Washington, it is the largest island, followed by Orcas Island.

 History

+Prehistory

-Whidbey Island was inhabited by members of the Lower Skagit, Swinomish, Suquamish, Snohomish and other Native American tribes.
-The Salishan name for the island was Tscha-kole-chy.
-These were peaceful groups who lived off the sea and land, with fishing, harvesting nuts, berries and roots, which they preserved over the winter.
+Whidbey Island was originally the site of villages belonging to the Lower Skagit and Snohomish peoples.
+One name that was recorded for the island was "Tscha-kole-chy".

+European contact

 The first known European sighting of Whidbey Island was during the 1790 Spanish expedition of Manuel Quimper and Gonzalo López de Haro on the Princesa Real.